Top 29 Data Engineer Interview Questions And Answers

 Q #12) Explain the main concept behind the Framework of Apache Hadoop.

-Q #13) Have you ever worked with Hadoop Framework?
+Q #13) Have you ever worked with the Hadoop framework?

 Hadoop-architecture

 You can say, for example, “While working on a team project, I have had the chance to work with Hadoop.
-We were focused on increasing the efficiency of data processing, so, due to its ability to increase the speed of data processing without compromising the quality during its distributed processing, we decided to use Hadoop.
+We were focused on increasing the efficiency of data processing, so, due to its ability to increase the speed of data processing without compromising the quality during its distributed processing, we used Hadoop.

 Q #14) Mention some important features of Hadoop.

-• Hadoop is a free open source framework where we can alter the source code as per our requirement.
+• Hadoop is a free, open-source framework where we can alter the source code as per our requirements.

 • It supports the faster-distributed processing of data.
 HDFS Hadoop stores data in a distributed manner and uses MapReduce to parallel process the data.

-• Hadoop is highly tolerant and by default, at different nodes, it allows the user to create three replicas of each block.
-So, if one of the nodes is unsuccessful, we can recover the data from another node.
+• Hadoop is highly tolerant, and by default, at different nodes, it allows the user to create three replicas of each block.
+So, if one node is unsuccessful, we can recover the data from another node.

 • It is also scalable and is compatible with many hardware.

-• Since Hadoop stored data in clusters, independent of all the other operations.
-Hence it is reliable.
+• Since Hadoop stores data in clusters, independent of all the other operations.
+Hence, it is reliable.
 The stored data remains unaffected by the malfunctioning of the machines.
 And so, it is highly available as well.

 Q #15) How can you increase the business revenue by analyzing Big Data?

-Answer: Big data analysis is a vital part of the businesses since it helps them to differentiate from one another along with increasing the revenue.
-Big data analytics offers customized suggestions and recommendations to businesses through predictive analysis.
+Answer: Big data analysis is a vital part of businesses since it helps them to differentiate from one another, along with increasing revenue.
+Big data analytics offer customized suggestions and recommendations to businesses through predictive analysis.

-It also helps businesses in launching new products based on the preferences and needs of the customers.
-This helps the businesses earn significantly more, approximately 5-20% more.
+It also helps businesses launch new products based on the preferences and needs of the customers.
+This helps businesses earn significantly more, approximately 5-20% more.
 Companies like Bank of America, LinkedIn, Twitter, Walmart, Facebook, etc. use Big Data Analysis to increase their revenue.

 Answer: There are three steps to be followed while deploying a Big Data solution:

-• Data Ingestion- It is the first step in deploying a Big Data solution.
-It is the extraction of the data from various sources like SAP, MYSQL, Salesforce, log files, internal database, etc. Data ingestion can happen through real-time streaming or batch jobs.
+• Data Ingestion: It is the first step in deploying a Big Data solution.
+It is the extraction of data from various sources like SAP, MySQL, Salesforce, log files, internal databases, etc. Data ingestion can happen through real-time streaming or batch jobs.

-• Data Storage- After the data is ingested, the extracted data should be stored somewhere.
+• Data Storage: After the data is ingested, the extracted data should be stored somewhere.
 It is either stored in HDFS or NoSQL databases.
-HDFS works well for sequential access through HBase for random read or writes access.
+HDFS works well for sequential access, while HBase works well for random read or write access.

-• Data Processing- This is the third and the concluding step for deploying on a Big Data solution.
-After storage, the data is processed through one of the main frameworks like MapReduce or Pig.
+• Data Processing: This is the third and concluding step for deploying a Big Data solution.
+After storage, the data is processed through one of the main frameworks, MapReduce or Pig.

-Q #17) What is a block and block scanner in HDFS?
+Q #17) What is a block and a block scanner in HDFS?

 Answer: A block is the minimum amount of data that can be written or read in HDFS.
 64MB is the default size of a block.

 Answer: If you have never introduced new data analytics, you can simply say so.
-Because they are quite expensive and hence it is not often that companies do that.
-But if a company decides to invest in it, it can be an extremely ambitious project.
+Because they are quite expensive, companies do not often do that.
+But if a company invests in it, it can be an extremely ambitious project.
 It would need highly trained employees to install, connect, use, and maintain these tools.

 So, if you have ever been through the process, tell them what obstacles you faced and how you overcame them.
 If you haven’t, tell them in detail what you know about the process.
 This question determines if you have the basic know-how to get through the problems that might arise during the introduction of new data analytics applications.

-Sample Answer; “I have been a part of introducing new data analytics in my previous company.
-The entire process is elaborate and needs a well-planned process for a smoothest possible transition.
+Sample Answer: “I have been a part of introducing new data analytics in my previous company.
+The entire process is elaborate and needs a well-planned process for the smoothest possible transition.

 However, even with immaculate planning, we can’t always avoid unforeseen circumstances and issues.
 One such issue was an incredibly high demand for user licenses.
 It went over and beyond what we expected.
 For obtaining the additional licenses, the company had to reallocate the financial resources.